 Culture is still a worryingly top-down affair.
 For all that the neoliberal consensus initiated by Thatcher and continued by Blair and Cameron was supposed to “free up” society after the statism of the post-war years, cultural influence is now more centrally administered than ever.
 To take just one example, observe the rigid structures currently fencing-in British pop music like a monstrous Meccano set.
 Despite the best efforts of leftfield stalwarts (such as the present publication, natch), for a majority of people the “alternative” music scene is now more or less reducible to Zane Lowe,Nick ‘Friend to the Stars’ Grimshaw, the corporate festival circuit, Later… With Jools Holland, and the Barclaycard Mercury Prize.
 A few well-connected PR companies, A&Rs, record execs, and careerist (often privately educated) musicians treat the pop avant-garde as their birthright, while grassroots and bottom-up elements go largely unsupported in the mainstream.
 Modern pop music began as the ultimate expression of democratic populism in the post-war years, but it is now some way into its decadent, baronial phase.
 When things have become so damnably hierarchical, it’s no wonder there hasn’t been a society-wide countercultural upsurge in years.

 Ouch!
-Mind you, when the Guardian made Adele the most powerful person in British music back in 2011, it wasn’t so much her as the record execs, pluggers, publishers and managers that working behind the public persona.
+Mind you, when the Guardian made Adele the most powerful person in British music back in 2011, it wasn’t so much her as the record execs, pluggers, publishers and managers working behind the public persona.

-Iceland of course doesn’t have such issues of class.
+Iceland of course doesn’t have such issues of class (Hierarchy, that’s a different story).
 Or a big music industry for that matter.
 But over the last several years, it’s been acknowledged that the Icelandic music industry has had to shape up, get organised, to get “Professional.”
 Groups such as IMX and You Are In Control were set up help bring out ideas such as brand awareness, marketing strategies, and digital synergy alignment with other agencies abroad to ensure that Iceland’s music culture can compete in the international marketplace.
 Well intentioned, highly organised and capable people were brought to run these entities (And others such as showcase festival Iceland Airwaves), use the resources they had to hand, and sought to sculpt the Icelandic music scene into something that had a confident, successful presence, that could be sellable to mass culture, allthewhile ensuring that Icelandic musicians also had the right attitude, to do what was needed to be successful, both inside, and outside of Iceland

 But today, it seems that there’s a lack of a true cultural agenda in Iceland, or an agenda beyond ensuring the success of each individual artist, or getting as many tourists as possible to Iceland.
 And it seems that, as in the UK, a small, albeit well organised group of people now pretty much run the whole narrative that is Icelandic music from a centralised viewpoint.
 At the heart of all of this, without anyone realising it, seems to be a group centred around the Hjálmar/Hjómskalinn/Memfismafian clique who’ve manoeuvred themselves into a position where they now command a fair amount of clout and power, and get to pretty much do what they want.
 Check out for example, the way they co-opt most of today’s cool hip “indie” musical talent through their TV show, siphoning off their cultural capital to ensure their own relevance, like a bunch of crusty vampires (Except these guys don’t sparkle).
 Also worth noting for example that while many local bands are working their arses off to get the money for recording, or touring abroad (Often going cap in hand to some arts fund or another), Hjalmar’s Siggi G and the Memfismafian were able to swan off to Cuba to record ‘Okkur Menn Í Havana‘ and pretty much got to play at being colonial overlords while they were there.